Ex-Marlborough teacher admits having sex with under-age teenage boys in parked cars

-A former teacher has admitted having sex with two 14-year-old boys in parked cars, often telling the victims she loved them and sending her victims explicit videos.
+A former teacher has admitted having sex with two 15-year-old boys in parked cars, often telling the victims she loved them and sending her victims explicit videos.

 She also engaged in group sex with the victims, having sex in cars with tinted windows parked in public places.